fufiprotocol/fufi.whitepaper/fufi.tokenomics.md

 - enjoy token mining in trading in FuFi Spot DEX

 # Token Allocation
-- Early investors (IDO): `15%`, to be locked for a year and released on a quarterly basis with 10% release each quarter
+- Early investors: `15%`, to be locked for a year and released on a quarterly basis with 10% release each quarter
 - Dev Team: `15%`, to be locked for two years and released on a quarterly basis with 10% release each quarter
-- Foundation: `70%`, all to be spent in project operation and market promotion activities.
+- Foundation: `70%`, all to be spent in project operation and market promotional activities.
 It will be primarily DAO driven.
+It shall support at least following allocation plans:
+  - IDO: 1% fixed amount, price TBD
+  - Trading Incentive Pool: multiple times and amounts, determined by foundation.

 # Token Deflation & Mining with FuFi DEXs